Dopamine agonist: Pharmacokinetics

+Ergolines

-Pharmacokinetics of Bromocriptine
+Bromocriptine

-The absorption of the oral dose is approximately 28% however, only 6% reaches the systemic circulation unchanged, due to a substantial first-pass effect.
-Bromocriptine reaches mean peak plasma levels in about 1–1.5 hours after a single oral dose.
+Absorption of bromocriptine oral dose is approximately 28%; however, only 6% reaches the systemic circulation unchanged, due to a substantial first-pass effect.
+Bromocriptine reaches mean peak plasma levels after about 1–1.5 hours after a single oral dose.
 The drug has high protein binding, ranging from 90-96% bound to serum albumin.
 Bromocriptine is metabolized by CYP3A4 and excreted primarily in the feces via biliary secretion.
 Metabolites and parent drugs are mostly excreted via the liver, but also 6% via the kidney.
 It has a half-life of 2–8 hours.

-Pharmacokinetics of Pergolide
+Pergolide

 Pergolide has a long half-life of about 27 hours and reaches a mean peak plasma level in about 2–3 hours after a single oral dose.
 The protein binding is 90% and the drug is mainly metabolized in the liver by CYP3A4 and CYP2D6.
 The major route of excretion is through the kidneys.

-Non-Ergoline class
+Non-ergolines

-Pharmacokinetics of Pramipexole
+Pramipexole

-Pramipexole reaches maximum plasma concentration 1–3 hours post-dose.
+Pramipexole, in its instant release formulation, reaches maximum plasma concentration 1–3 hours post-dose.
 It is about 15% bound to plasma proteins and the metabolism is minimal.
-Pramipexole has a long half-life, around 27 hours.
+The elimination half-life of pramipexole is varies with age, being approximately 8 hours in younger subjects and 12 hours in the elderly.
 The drug is mostly excreted in the urine, around 90%, but also in feces.

-Pharmacokinetics of Ropinirole
+Ropinirole

 Ropinirole is rapidly absorbed after a single oral dose, reaching plasma concentration in approximately 1–2 hours.
 The half-life is around 5–6 hours.
 Ropinirole is heavily metabolized by the liver and in vitro studies show that the enzyme involved in the metabolism of ropinirole is CYP1A2.

-Pharmacokinetics of Rotigotine
+Rotigotine

 Since rotigotine is a transdermal patch it provides continuous drug delivery over 24 hours.
 It has a half-life of 3 hours and the protein binding is around 92% in vitro and 89.5% in vivo.
 Rotigotine is extensively and rapidly metabolized in the liver and by the CYP enzymes.
 The drug is mostly excreted in urine (71%), but also in feces (23%).

 Mechanism of action

-The dopamine receptors are 7-transmembrane domains and are members of the G protein-coupled receptors (GPCR) superfamily.
-Dopamine receptors have five subtypes, D1 through D5, the subtypes can be divided into two subclasses due to their mechanism of action on adenylate cyclase enzyme, D1-like receptors (D1 and D5) and D2-like receptors (D2, D3 and D4).
+The dopamine receptors are members of the G protein-coupled receptors superfamily with seven transmembrane domains.

+Due to their due to their mechanism of action on adenylate cyclase enzyme, dopamine receptors are subdivided into two subclasses: D1-like and D2-like.
+D1- and D5-receptors belong to the D1-like family and the D2-like family includes D2, D3 and D4 receptors.
 D1-like receptors are primarily coupled to Gαs/olf proteins and activates adenylate cyclase which increases intracellular levels of cAMP, they also activate the Gβγ complex and the N-type Ca2+ channel.
 D2-like receptors decrease intracellular levels of the second messenger cAMP by inhibiting adenylate cyclase.